mprzysiezniuk/street-sale/README.md

 # Street sale
-University project for course Linux System Programming
+University project for course Linux System Programming at the AGH University of Science and Technology